alexdiwa/cocobuds/README.md

 Our app facilitates connection between designers and developers.
 This is accomplished through the following features:

-* Users (designers/developers) sign up for an password-protected account that gives them access to the app's functionality.
+* Users (designers/developers) sign up for a password-protected account that gives them access to the app's functionality.
 * Once logged in, users can establish their online presence through a profile that showcases their skills and personality.
 * Users can edit and delete their profile, and upload a profile picture.
 * Users can find other users quickly based on several search criteria: first name and/or last name, location, by category (designer/developer) or by skill(s).